zipnn/zipnn/README.md

 ## Usage

+### Ready Made Scripts for file Compression/ Decompression

 You can integrate zipnn compression and decompression into your own projects by utilizing the scripts available in the scripts folder.
 This folder contains the following scripts:
 * ```zipnn_compress``` and ```zipnn_decompress```: For compressing and decompressing individual files.
 * ```run_compression_zipnn``` and ```run_decompression_zipnn```: For handling multiple files at once.

 For detailed information on how to use these scripts, [please refer to the README.md file located in the scripts folder](./scripts/README.md).

+### Import Package Manually

-Or, you can use the package manually, like so:
+You can use the package manually, like so:

 Import zipnn: